 Hike with a view through the hinterland

-Start and end of the tour is the hamlet Almofrela.
-There is a small restaurant, where you can also stop off (please do not expect somebody to speak English).
-The tour takes you partly on unpaved roads, which may be a bit overgrown.
-For an average hiker this is not a problem.
-But almost for the whole tour you have a wonderful view.
-When it's hot, you have very little shade.
+Start and end of the tour is the village of Almofrela.
+There is a small restaurant where you can stop for a bite to eat (please don't expect to speak German or English there).
+The tour leads partly over unpaved paths, which may be a little overgrown.
+This is no problem for a practiced hiker.
+For the majority of the way you have wonderful views.
+When it's hot, there's very little shade.
 (Round trip: 10.5 kilometers, 3:15 hours, up and down: 300 meters)

 Hike with a view on the southern flank of the Alvão

-This trail around Galegos da Serra and up into the mountain village Arnal is especially recommended in the spring: Then the gorse-strewn hills and heather are in full bloom.
+This trail around Galegos da Serra and up into the mountain village Arnal is especially recommended during spring: At that time of the year the gorse and heather-strewn hills are in full bloom.
 The first part of the journey, the ascent to Galegos da Serra, is exhausting but very picturesque.
 Returning from Arnal is a pleasant descent.
 (Round trip: 6.5 kilometers, time: 2:30 hours, up and down 280 meters)

-The rural town with almost 12,000 inhabitants is surrounded by vineyards and fertile fields.
+The rural town with almost 12,000 inhabitants lies in the middle of vineyards and fertile fields.
 Worth seeing is the shrine of Nossa Senhora dos Remédios, which has attracted countless pilgrims for centuries.
-It has been on display since 1761 in a pilgrimage chapel on a hill southwest of the city.
-As an extension of the main road, a 613-step double staircase takes you up there.
+Since 1761 it has been exhibited in a pilgrimage chapel on a hill southwest of the town.
+As an extension of the main road, a 613-step double staircase leads up there.
 The Gothic cathedral in the city (Sè) is the main church of the diocese.
-It was heavily changed in the 16th and 17th centuries.
-From the castle above the town is still preserved the watch tower from the 13th century.
+It has undergone massive changes in the 16th and 17th centuries.
+The 13th century keep from the castle above town is still preserved .

 Circular trail in the heart of the nature park